-If only the amount of amniotic fluid is increased, there is no reason to induce labour.
+If isolated the amount of amniotic fluid deviates from the norm, there is no reason to induce labour.
 However, increased amniotic fluid may also occur in association with other risks, so it should be investigated closely and deeper.4

-Insufficient growth of the child
+Below-average growth of the child

 In up to 70% of cases, these are simply constitutionally small children with no further risk.
-In other cases, the insufficient growth may pose a significant risk, which is why more detailed investigations must also take place.4
+In other cases, the insufficient growth may pose a significant risk, which is why more detailed investigations must take place.4